A View to a Kill: Casting

 Roger Moore had originally signed a three-film contract with Eon Productions, (Live and Let Die in 1973, The Man with the Golden Gun in 1974 and The Spy Who Loved Me in 1977) which was fulfilled.
 Moore's following three films (Moonraker in 1979, For Your Eyes Only in 1981 and Octopussy in 1983) were negotiated on a film-by-film basis.
-Uncertainty surrounding his involvement in Octopussy in 1983 led to other actors being considered to take over but was convinced to come back as he was competing against Sean Connery in Never Say Never Again.
+Uncertainty surrounding his involvement in Octopussy in 1983 led to other actors being considered to take over but Moore was convinced to come back as he was competing against Sean Connery in Never Say Never Again.
 Eon convinced Moore to do A View to a Kill but he announced in December 1985, 6 months after the release of A View to a Kill, that he would retire from the role after seven films.

 Early publicity for the film in 1984 included an announcement that David Bowie would play Zorin.
 He initially accepted the role, but later decided against it, saying "I didn't want to spend five months watching my stunt double fall off cliffs."
 The role was then offered to Sting, who turned it down, and finally to Christopher Walken.

 Priscilla Presley was originally going to be cast as Stacey Sutton, but she had to be replaced by Tanya Roberts because of her contract with Dallas.
 The original script had Barbara Bach reprising her role as Major Anya Amasova from 1977's The Spy Who Loved Me.
 However, Bach declined the role, and so an entirely new character, Pola Ivanova, was created, played by Fiona Fullerton.

-Patrick Macnee, as Bond's ally Tibbett, became the fourth former star of The Avengers television series to appear in a Bond film, following Honor Blackman, Diana Rigg and Joanna Lumley.
+Patrick Macnee, as Bond's ally Tibbett, became the fourth former star of The Avengers television series to appear in a Bond film (following Honor Blackman, Diana Rigg and Joanna Lumley); Macnee had also portrayed Dr. Watson to Roger Moore's title character for Sherlock Holmes in New York, nine years prior.
 David Yip's character Chuck Lee was originally scripted as Felix Leiter, but he was rewritten into a new Asian-American character in order to capitalize on the setting of San Francisco.

 Dolph Lundgren has a brief appearance as one of General Gogol's KGB agents.
 Lundgren, who was dating Grace Jones at the time, was visiting her on set when one day an extra was missing, so the director John Glen then asked him if he wanted to attempt the role.
 Lundgren appears during the confrontation between Gogol and Zorin at the racetrack, standing several steps below Gogol.